 Options for Homes is Canada’s largest developer of affordable ownership housing.
 As a non-profit social enterprise our sole mission is to make homeownership more accessible for people who have a good income, but are having trouble building up a down payment.
 We do that through the Options Ready Program, which is designed to help people become confident home buyers, provide financial literacy, and access to a shared equity down payment that helps make ownership more affordable.
 We have been in operation since 1994 and we’ve won nine industry awards.
 Our 15th condo is currently under development.

 No. Options is a self-funded social enterprise that operates without the need for government funding.
 That said, we do frequently receive additional funding from various levels of government, including the City of Toronto and Canada Mortgage and Housing Corporation.
-When added to the down payment assistance offered through the Ready Program, this additional funding helps deepen affordability for our purchasers.
+When added to the down payment assistance offered through the Options Ready Program, this additional funding helps deepen affordability for our purchasers.

 We are not motivated by profit, but rather a mission-based goal to help more people become homeowners.
 We take what would normally be a developer’s profit and commit those funds to shared equity down payments, which are managed by our partner, Home Ownership Alternatives.

 As a non-profit social enterprise, the proceeds from shared equity contributions seed future projects.
 When purchasers repay any down payment support with appreciation, the proceeds are used to create new projects, and therefore new opportunities for people to become homeowners.
 It’s an ongoing cycle that allows us to continue delivering on our mission of creating access to homeownership for future generations.

 We have been working with Deltera, part of the Tridel Group of Companies, since 2001.
 As a result, we offer exceptional quality buildings and customer service as well as an excellent selection of standard suite finishes and upgrades.